Sri Lankan president flees the country amid economic crisis

 Until the latest crisis deepened, the Sri Lankan economy had been expanding and growing a comfortable middle class.

-After the storming of the government buildings, “it was clear there is a consensus in the country that the government leadership should change,” said Jehan Perera, executive director of the National Peace Council of Sri Lanka, a think tank.

-Months of demonstrations have all but dismantled the Rajapaksa political dynasty, which has ruled Sri Lanka for most of the past two decades.

-The protesters accuse the president and his relatives of siphoning money from government coffers for years and Rajapaksa’s administration of hastening the country’s collapse by mismanaging the economy.
-The family has denied the corruption allegations, but Rajakpaksa acknowledged some of his policies contributed to the meltdown.
+Protesters accuse the president and his relatives of siphoning money from government coffers for years and Rajapaksa’s administration of hastening the country’s collapse by mismanaging the economy.
+The family has denied the corruption allegations, but Rajapaksa acknowledged some of his policies contributed to the meltdown.

-The president had not been seen nor heard from since Saturday, though his office issued statements indicating that he continued to carry out his duties.

-Associated Press Business Writer Joe McDonald contributed to this report from Beijing.
+Associated Press Business Writer Joe McDonald in Beijing contributed to this report.

 Credit: Rafiq Maqbool